Satellite Symposia

 This interactive event will explore the evolving understanding of MASLD and MASH, including challenges in the management of these conditions, new and emerging therapeutic agents, and practical guidance on how to effectively and safely incorporate noninvasive monitoring and novel therapies into patient care.
 Experts will square off against artificial intelligence by posing case scenarios and clinical practice questions on making optimal management decisions.

-To learn more about the symposium, the CME credit offered, and to pre-register, visit us here.
+To learn more about the symposium, the CME credit offered, and to pre-register, visit here.

 Register for livestream here.